deXcripter/TimeCraft/README.md

 ## Contributing to TimeCraft💡

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to TimeCraft!
 We welcome contributions from the community to help improve the project.

 ### Getting Started